Skip to content

 3.2.1.
 Implementation

-Now, we can compensate the whole non-linear dynamics of the manipulator by feedback linearization.
-This way, we'll theoretically be able to force the manipulator to achieve a desired dynamics behavior without being affected by their own dynamics (note that this is only true when the dynamics model perfectly matches the manipulator dynamics, which won't happen in the real world).
+Now, we can compensate the whole non-linear dynamics of the manipulator through feedback linearization.
+This way, we'll theoretically be able to force the manipulator to achieve a desired dynamic behavior without being affected by its own dynamics (note that this is only true when the dynamics model perfectly matches the manipulator dynamics, which won't happen in the real world).

-To do this, you need to implement the following control schema
+To do this, you need to implement the following control scheme:

 inverse_dynamics_control